-All sites must be assessed and characterised as one of Category 1, 2 or 3 (as per Table 1 within the Code) in terms of potential impact on the local area, prior to work starting.
+All approved planning applications will be assessed and characterised as one of Category 1, 2 or 3 (as per Table 1 within the Code) in terms of potential impact on the local area, prior to work starting.
 Category 1 developments are expected to have the highest potential construction impact and Category 3 the lowest.
 The final decision on the category of development rests with the Council's Construction Management Team.